 To have the best movie crew you can afford, look outside your existing network.

 Craigslist and other websites have several potential crew members waiting for you.
-Get to know other good filmmakers and have them refer people they’ve worked with in the pase.
+Get to know other good filmmakers and have them refer people they’ve worked with in the past.
 Microbudget filmmakers are excited to refer good talent.
 And you need the talent to succeed.

-This goes for post production too (assuming you make it to post!)
+This goes for post-production, too (assuming you make it to post!)
 An experienced editor is better than a friend who just figured out how iMovie works.
 To smooth things over, convince your friend to be a free assistant to the editor.

 5. You Put On Your Big Boy or Big Girl Pants

 You can run into similar problems with people you just met.
-With your friends though, it’s harder to be the boss.
+With your friends, though, it’s harder to be the boss.
 Make it easy on yourself and pick the right friends to be on your movie crew.
 Don’t be afraid to hold out for the appropriate professionals.